mdbergmann/cl-gserver/README.md

 #### custom dispatcher

-It is also possible to create additional dispatcher of type `:shared`.
+It is possible to create additional dispatcher of type `:shared`.
 A name can be freely chosen, but by convention it should be a global symbol, i.e. `:my-dispatcher`.

-When creating actors using `act:actor-of`, or when using the `tasks` api it is possible to specify the dispatcher (via the 'dispatcher-id' i.e. `:my-dispatcher`) that should handle the actor, agent, or task messages.
+When creating actors using `act:actor-of`, or when using the `tasks` API it is possible to specify the dispatcher (via the 'dispatcher-id' i.e. `:my-dispatcher`) that should handle the actor, agent, or task messages.

 A custom dispatcher is in particular useful when using `tasks` for longer running operations.
-Longer running operations should not be used for the `:shared` dispatcher because it (by default) is responsible for the message handling of most actors.
+Longer running operations should not be used for the `:shared` dispatcher because it is, by default, responsible for the message handling of most actors.

 ### Eventstream

 The eventstream allows messages (or events) to be posted on the eventstream in a fire-and-forget kind of way.
-Actors can subscribe to the eventstream if they want to get notified for particular messages or generally on all messages posted.
+Actors can subscribe to the eventstream if they want to get notified for particular messages or any message posted to the event stream.
 This allows to create event-based systems.

 Here is a simple example: